getsolus/help-center-docs/gaming/minecraft/en.md

 #### Now we can create a desktop icon for it:

-On Solus Budgie or Gnome:
+On Solus Budgie or GNOME:
 ``` bash
 sudo gedit /usr/share/applications/minecraft.desktop
 ```
-On Solus Mate:
+On Solus MATE:
 ``` bash
 sudo pluma /usr/share/applications/minecraft.desktop
 ```